NFL Head Coach: Plot

 The game begins the week after Super Bowl XL when the Pittsburgh Steelers pull off a 21–10 victory over the Seattle Seahawks.
 The coach that the player is about to take control of was formerly the offensive/defensive coordinator for the Steelers, will soon become a head coach.
 First, the player selects a team and then proceeds to the job interview.
 The coach overall will range from 50 to around 80 at the end of the interview.
 Depending on how well the interview goes, the player will receive up to five offers from five teams though there are ten teams that are likely to send the player an offer although the player can pick any team they wish.
 The main 10 teams that will send the player an offer are the Bills, Chiefs, Jets, Lions, Raiders, Rams, Packers, Saints, Texans, and Vikings.
-Of these 10 teams, the team with worst last season record is the Houstan Texas with 2-14 and the team with best last season record are Kansas City Chiefs with 10–6. the The player selects a team and then signs a contract with them.
+Of these 10 teams, the team with worst last season record is the Houstan Texas with 2-14 and the team with best last season record are Kansas City Chiefs with 10–6.
+The player selects a team and then signs a contract with them.
 In addition to being the head coach, the player is also the general manager of the team.
 On the first day, the player will meet the team owner.
 Aside from meeting the team owner, the player also meets the other coaches with whom he will work.
 Daily activities, depending on the time of the season, include hiring and firing coaches, RFA, UFA, checking e-mail, identifying players to scout at the NFL Scouting Combine and the NFL draft, gameplanning for the next game, and running practice.
 This was before the franchise tag was implemented in the EA NFL games but was featured in the next head coach game, NFL Head Coach 09.
 During the game, the player can motivate and discuss strategy with the team, which can affect the motivated player's reception.
 The career is 30 years long from 2006 to 2036.